optics-dev/Monocle/docs/src/main/tut/index.md

 case class Employee(name: String, company: Company)
 ```

-Let's say we have an employee and we need to set the first character of his company street name address in upper case.
+Let's say we have an employee and we need to upper case the first character of his company street name.
 Here is how we could write it in vanilla Scala:

 ```tut:silent